 - 1/2 cup chopped pecans

-- While potatoes are boiling, add the sugar, butter pieces, and milk into the bottom of a large mixing bowl.
+Add the sugar, butter pieces, and milk into the bottom of a large mixing bowl.
 Dump the drained and hot sweet potatoes on top.
-Use a handheld blender to beat the mixture until creamy and somewhat smooth.
+Use a handheld blender to beat the mixture until creamy and smooth.

 Save this recipe for later and PIN IT to PINTEREST